 For business purposes, implied consent is generally sufficient.
 Announce clearly at the start of the call, before any substantive conversation, and let the caller decide whether to continue.

 Document your notification practices.
 Keep records showing you consistently notify callers.
+A call transcription service can create written records of every conversation, including the consent notification.
 If you're ever challenged, you can demonstrate your compliance procedures.

 Call Recording Best Practices for Businesses